 Chinese Veterinary Acupuncture

-Dr. “A” performs acupuncture and electroacupuncture.
-Prior to these procedures, Dr. “A” requires consultation with new and existing clients to make sure this integrative modality is beneficial to the patient.
+We perform acupuncture and electroacupuncture.
+Prior to these procedures, we require consultation with new and existing clients to make sure this integrative modality is beneficial to the patient.

 Many clients ask about this form of alternative medicine that we provide.
 Below describes acupuncture and electroacupuncture.
 If these are services you are interested in please call our offices to schedule a consultation.

 Acupuncture is defined as the insertion of needles into specific points on the body to cause a desired healing effect.
 This technique has been used in veterinary practice in China for over 3000 years to treat many ailments.
 It is used when conventional medicine is unsuccessful or is used in combination with traditional medical treatment.
 Acupuncture is used to restore balance in the body.
 It is effective for musculoskeletal problems such as sore muscles & degenerative joint disease, skin conditions such as lick granulomas, respiratory problems such as feline asthma, neurological disorders such as seizures, gastrointestinal disorders such as diarrhea & vomiting, and other chronic conditions.